What Every Business Should Know About Their Website

 Tip: If you are registering a new domain name, I’d actually recommend making them different and not registering a domain through your host.
 Reason for this is if you need to move hosts down the line, if your domains are also there, it just is more of a pain to do.

 Your domain registrar is wherever you purchased your business domain name.
-Common domain registrars are GoDaddy, Google Domains and Namecheap.
+Common domain registrars include GoDaddy and Namecheap, among others.

 What if I don’t know my domain registrar?